 An RFI is often the first step in the procurement process.
 It’s a tool used by organizations to gather information and establish a preliminary understanding of potential suppliers and their capabilities.

-Exploratory: RFIs focus on gaining insights into a vendor’s qualifications, capacity, and general fit for a project or requirement.
+• Exploratory Purpose: RFIs are used to gain insights into a supplier’s qualifications, capabilities, and suitability for a potential project or requirement.

-Open-ended Questions: RFIs include open-ended questions and may request documents or references to assess a supplier’s credibility.
+• Use of Open-Ended Questions: RFIs often include open-ended questions and may request supporting documents or references to evaluate a supplier’s credibility and expertise.

 RFIs are useful when you’re exploring the market or looking for new suppliers.
 They help you assess the vendor landscape and identify potential partners for future procurement activities.